sashaxiv/datasciencecoursera/Curso III - Cleaning Data/Course Project/Codebook.md

 The run_analysis.R script executes the data preparation as described in the course project’s definition.

-If you are not familiar with datables, here you cand find a good tutorial: https://riptutorial.com/data-table/topic/3389/getting-started-with-data-table
+If you are still not familiar with datables, here you cand find a good tutorial: https://riptutorial.com/data-table/topic/3389/getting-started-with-data-table